 Further information about the course can be found on the Tripos and University websites.

-Access Diplomas, Open University credits, and Certificates of Higher Education could form part of an application for Natural Sciences at Cambridge but would not be sufficient alone to meet the University's entrance requirements
+Open University modules or a Certificate of Higher Education could form part of an application but would not be sufficient alone to meet the entrance requirements

 For more information, see the general Entrance Requirements and FAQs, or contact our Admissions Office (firstname.lastname@example.org)